 Category Institutional Definition Institutional SLO Specific to the Course Content Content is knowledge of the terminology, concepts, methodologies and theories used within the subject area.
 Students demonstrate competence in the terminology, concepts, methodologies and theories used within the subject area.
-Students will gain knowledge of terminology, approximating solutions to differential equations via graphical and computations methods, analytical methods for solving first and second order differential equations, and Taylor and power series Critical thinking Students carefully and solutions to differential equations.
-Students will apply knowledge to Critical Thinking is characterized by the comprehensive analysis of issues, ideas, and evidence before accepting or formulating an opinion or conclusion. logically analyze information from multiple perspectives and develop reasoned solutions to problems within the subject area solve problems concerning topics that include, but are not limited to solving differential equations that are separable, linear, exact, exact with integrating factor, solved using substitutions, and solved by approximations including graphical, computational, and series methods.
-Communication Students carefully and logically analyze information from multiple perspectives and develop reasoned Students carefully and logically analyze information from Throughout this course students will communicate mathematical ideas through writing on quizzes and exams.
+Students will gain knowledge of terminology, approximating solutions to differential equations via graphical and computations methods, analytical methods for solving first and second order differential equations, and Taylor and power series solutions to differential equations.
+Critical Thinking Critical thinking is characterized by the comprehensive analysis of issues, ideas, and evidence before accepting or formulating an opinion or conclusion.
+Students carefully and logically analyze information from multiple perspectives and develop reasoned solutions to problems within the subject area Students will apply their knowledge to solve problems concerning topics that include, but are not limited to solving differential equations that are separable, linear, exact, exact with integrating factor, solved using substitutions, and solved by approximations including graphical, computational, and series methods.
+Communication Students carefully and logically analyze information from multiple perspectives and develop reasoned solutions to problems within the subject area Students carefully and logically analyze information from multiple perspectives and develop reasoned solutions to problems within the subject area.
+Throughout this course students will communicate mathematical ideas through writing on quizzes and exams.